milankathiriya/DSA_CPP/README.md

 - Creation of Stack

 ### Lec.
 14.2
-- push operation
-- pop operation
-- peek operation
+- Array-based implementation of Stack
+- Perform all Stack operations using the OOP approach

+### Lec.
+14.3
-- traverse operation
+- Stack Exercises

 ## Chapter 15 - Queue

 ### Lec.
 15.1
 - Intro of Queue
+- Queue operations
 - Types of Queue
-- Queue operations
-- Creation of a Simple Queue

 ### Lec.
 15.2
-- Simple Queue: push operation (enqueue)
-- Simple Queue: pop operation (dequeue)
-- Simple Queue: peek operations (front & back)
-- Simple Queue: traverse operation

-### Lec.
-15.3
-- Creation of a Priority Queue
+- Array-based implementation of Queue

-### Lec.
-15.4
-- Priority Queue: push operation (enqueue)
-- Priority Queue: pop operation (dequeue)
-- Priority Queue: peek operations (front & back)
-- Priority Queue: traverse operation
+- Perform all Queue operations using the OOP approach